Overview of IPv6 for Azure Load Balancer

 Azure Load Balancer with IPv6

 Once deployed, an IPv4 or IPv6-enabled Internet client can communicate with the public IPv4 or IPv6 addresses (or hostnames) of the Azure Internet-facing Load Balancer.
 The load balancer routes the IPv6 packets to the private IPv6 addresses of the VMs using network address translation (NAT).
-The IPv6 Internet client cannot communicate directly with the IPv6 address of the VMs.
+The IPv6 Internet client can't communicate directly with the IPv6 address of the VMs.

 Features